Skip to content

 La Buga is the Garifuna name for Livingston a small city in the Izabal region of Guatemala.
 La Buga, along with Puerto Barrios, are the major centers in Guatemala where Garifuna reside.

-error: Content is copyrighted and protected.
+error: All content is copyrighted and protected.